RKRohk/PredictPlay/README.md

 ---

-<p align="center"> An NPL Model that writes portion of a play in Shakespearean english.
+<p align="center"> An NLP Model that writes portion of a play in Shakespearean english.
     <br>
 </p>